-Platforms like Airbnb have popularized the act of renting out a portion of your home for a short period of time to travelers and visitors.
+Platforms like Airbnb have popularized the act of renting out a portion of your home for a short period of time to travellers and visitors.
 While it's a great means to supplement your existing cash flow and even pay off ongoing expenses, like a mortgage, failing to disclose rental activities to insurers can result in claims being denied and policies even being voided.

 What is the typical price for home insurance in Beaumont?